giantswarm/mayu/docs/qemu.md

 ## Create a container

-This is an example how to create a VM inside of CoreOS.
+This is an example how to create a VM inside of Container Linux.
 To have some tooling available it is easier to start KVM from within a container.
 So you need a Dockerfile.

 ```
 FROM fedora:latest